Dive into our aquatics program

 YMCA Swim lessons emphasize water safety and development of self-esteem in a safe and nurturing environment.
 In our Central Florida community, it’s vital that all ages feel confident and can have fun in and around water.
 Choose from group swim lessons or private lessons with certified instructors from an aquatics program that’s taught kids and adults alike how to swim for generations.

-Recreational Swim Team
+Developmental Swim Team

 This track gives swimmers the chance to learn stroke development and age-appropriate conditioning without a focus on competition or time commitment.
-Recreational swim teams are ideal for kids and teens who have just completed the YMCA swim lesson program.
+Developmental swim teams are ideal for kids and teens who have just completed the YMCA swim lesson program.
 Swim meets and other events are offered, and participation is optional, so you can choose the experience best for you!

 Safe Start and Infant Swimming Resource (ISR) are the leading behavioral-based approach to swimming lessons, using techniques that are developmentally appropriate for your child.
 Non walking infants will be taught to roll on to their back to float, rest and breathe while children that are walking will be taught to use a swim-float-swim sequence to reach safety.